Airborne illnesses create a significant infection control challenge.

 The UVMATIC® from DDC Dolphin helps to prevent infection by eliminating bacteria in the air and on surfaces.

-This innovative air purifier destroys airborne pathogens such as influenza, E. coli and salmonella by drawing in the polluted air and treating using UV light.
-In doing so, it’s also highly effective in removing unpleasant smells from areas such as bathrooms and corridors.
+This innovative air purifier destroys airborne pathogens such as influenza, E. coli and salmonella by drawing in the polluted air and treating it using UV light.
+In doing so, it’s also highly effective at removing unpleasant smells from areas such as bathrooms and corridors.

 Powered by one high-quality and low-energy 16-watt UV lamp, each UVMATIC provides 9,000 hours of worry-free air cleansing, completely autonomously.
 The UV bulb even reduces the need for environmentally damaging chemicals, making it both a highly effective and eco-friendly solution.

 You can trust antimicrobial coatings to protect touch points including door handles, light switches and screens.

 The Hygenex Recoat Antimicrobial Coating System is a two-part spray solution which, when applied hard surfaces, will eliminate bacteria and viruses for up to six months.
 Hygenex® Recoat® Antimicrobial Protector is a water based quick drying antimicrobial coating utilising silver chloride antimicrobial technology, and has been scientifically proven to protect against major HCAIs including E. Coli, MRSA, staph aureus and SARS-CoV-2.

 For ultimate peace of mind, presence of the antimicrobial coating can even be identified with a UV light, making it clear when a fresh application is required.